AP Explains: Trump seizes on dubious Biden-Ukraine story

 Facebook spokesman Andy Stone announced on Twitter that the company was working to reduce the distribution of the article on its platform.

-On Wednesday afternoon, Twitter began banning its users from sharing links to the article in tweets and direct messages because it violated the company’s policy that prohibits hacked content.
+Twitter began banning its users from sharing links to the article in tweets and direct messages because it violated the company’s policy that prohibits hacked content.
+Twitter later changed its approach and allowed users to share links to the Post story.

 WHAT’S THE POLITICAL IMPACT?

-With less than three weeks until Election Day and polls showing him trailing Biden, Trump appears to be returning to the subject of his opponent's family to energize his base.
+With two weeks until Election Day and polls showing him trailing Biden, Trump appears to be returning to the subject of his opponent’s family to energize his base.

 But in an election dominated by concerns about the coronavirus pandemic, it’s less certain Trump’s strategy will appeal to the voters he needs to win back, including moderate Republicans and suburban women.

-Trump's called for a full accounting of Biden's conversations with Hunter and with Pozharskyi.
-Trump said in an interview with Newsmax that the Post had got Biden “cold” with “serious” allegations.
+Trump’s called for a full accounting of Biden’s conversations with Hunter and with Pozharskyi.
+Trump said in an interview with Newsmax that the Post had caught Biden “cold” with “serious” allegations.

 Biden’s campaign, meanwhile, pointed to the recent Republican-led Senate investigation that found no evidence of wrongdoing on Biden’s part with regard to Ukraine.
 It also pointedly noted the involvement of Giuliani, saying his “discredited conspiracy theories and alliance with figures connected to Russian intelligence have been widely reported.”